getditto/DittoSwiftTools/README.md

 ## Installation

-The reccomended approach to use DittoSwiftTools in your project is using the Swift Package Manager.
+The recommended approach to use DittoSwiftTools in your project is using the Swift Package Manager.
 1. With your project open in Xcode go to File -> Add Packages, then search using  "github.com/getditto/DittoSwiftTools" to find the DittoSwiftTools package.

  <img src="/Img/addPackage.png" alt="Add Package Image">